apache/wicket-site/start/wicket-10.x.md

 ## Status

-The status for Wicket 10.x is: **in development**.
+The status for Wicket 10.x is: **supported**.

-This is the development version, **NOT production-ready** release of Wicket.
-All projects intended for production use should use version 9.x.
+This is the current stable, production ready release of Wicket.
+All projects intended for production use should use this version.

 ### Semantic versioning